Content marketing for travel businesses is a lot like skateboarding a long curve (called carving).

-When it comes to your travel business, a documented content marketing strategy keeps you balanced and rolling in the right direction.
+When it comes to your travel business, a well-documented content marketing strategy keeps you balanced and rolling in the right direction.

 But here’s the kicker….

-The same report also found that only 40% of B2C businesses (37% of B2B businesses) surveyed have a documented content marketing strategy.
+The same report also found that only 33% of B2C businesses surveyed have a documented content marketing strategy.
+Another 41% have an undocumented content strategy.

 So let’s take a closer look at some basics and how to carve a path to success like a savvy skateboarder.